-2 For 2014 there is a change in the methodology for calculating the effect of the reduced rate for accommodation provided in hotels and similar establishments.
+&lt;sup>1 For 2014 there is a change in the methodology for calculating the effect of the reduced rate for accommodation provided in hotels and similar establishments.
 Calculations are based on the NSI data.

-3 The tax measure was introduced in 2007 at a reduced tax rate of 7 % and which was changed to 9% as from April 2011.
+&lt;sup>2 The tax measure was introduced in 2007 at a reduced tax rate of 7 % and which was changed to 9% as from April 2011.